leandromeier/dotfiles/how-to-linux.md

 # How to Linux

+## Getting around python modules that were installed in the wrong version
+(probably really should figure out how to fix but I could not) If a module is in /usr/lib/python3.xyz, yet the current version is python3.abc, then by creating a symlink between where the module is, and where it should be, resolves the ModuleNotFoundError

 ## How to compress and optionally encrypt (using 7zip)
 To compress to a zip file:
 '7z a -tzip zipname.zip <files to compress>' To compress and password protect '7z a -tzip -p{password} zipname.zip <files to compress>'